7 Tips On How to Determine Value of a Used Camper

 Used Rigs are “Burnt In”

-Generally, used campers are “burnt in,” and all the issues for a new rig and poor construction are usually resolved.
+Generally, used campers are “burnt in,” all the issues for a new rig and poor construction are usually resolved.

 With a used trailer, someone else will have already worked out the kinks.
 Plus, most campers usually don’t have many miles on them.